15 FESTIVE July 4th Crafts & Activities (2026)

 I have many fun and festive July fourth ideas for you to try with your kids!
 These activities are perfect for celebrating our country!

-Let’s get started with my 15+ FESTIVE July fourth Crafts and Activities!
+Let’s get started with my 15+ July fourth Crafts and Activities!

 Salt painting is my favorite activity to do with my kids.
 These fireworks turned out SO cool.